-Tokyo Covered up Arrival of Deadly New COVID Variant Just Before the Olympics
+Tokyo Covered Up Arrival of Deadly New COVID Variant Just Before the Olympics

 The NIID has not yet responded to requests for further information about the discovery of the variant.
 For example, was it brought to Japan by a participant in the Olympics?
 Where was the carrier of the virus quarantined?

-A representative from the Ministry of Health said to the Daily Beast that the Lambda variant has not “arrived” in Japan as it was detected and quarantined at an airport circa July 20.
-According to sources close to the Ministry, on a flight from Peru, a woman in her thirties, arrived at Haneda Airport (Tokyo) and was found positive for the virus.
+A representative from the Ministry of Health told The Daily Beast that the Lambda variant has not “arrived” in Japan, as it was detected and quarantined at an airport circa July 20.
+According to sources close to the ministry, after a flight from Peru, a woman in her thirties arrived at Haneda Airport (Tokyo) and was found positive for the virus.
 The NIID ran tests and confirmed it was the Lambda variant the same day.
-The Ministry made no announcement until after calls from The Daily Beast.
+The ministry made no announcement until after calls from The Daily Beast.

 “This means the proper testing protocols work,” they said.